Speech-Language Pathology

 Treating Communication and Swallowing Disorders

-At Michigan Medicine, speech-language pathologists assess and treat individuals with communication impairment.
+Speech-language pathologists assess and treat individuals with communication impairment.
 They also assess and treat individuals who are experiencing difficulty swallowing (dysphagia), as some of the structures that enable us to swallow are also involved in speech.
+All our speech-language pathologists are certified by the American Speech Language Hearing Association (ASHA) and maintain the ASHA Certificate of Clinical Competence.
+See our Speech Pathology Clinical Services page for more information about what we treat.

 Why Choose Michigan for Speech Pathology?